tgquintela/tgquintela.github.io/_notes/software_development_process.md

 ---
-title: "# Software development process
+title: "Software development process"
-"
 collection: notes
+order_item: 40
 permalink: /notes/software_development_process
 date: 2016-06-01
+Tags:
+  - Software engineering
+  - Software development
 ---

-# Software development process

-2016-06-01

 Software development is a process with different steps we have to accomplish.
 In software development methodology, the software development work is split in different phases for the sake of simplicity and efficiency of the planning and management.